uberhacker/pantheon-local-drupal-development/README.md

 > $ vagrant reload

-If you get a message that states GuestAdditions are missing or not matching the host version during vagrant up, try the following:
-> $ cd /path/to/pantheon-local-drupal-development

-> $ cp "C:\Program Files\Oracle\VirtualBox\VBoxGuestAdditions.iso" . <- Don't forget the trailing dot

-> $ vagrant reload

-> $ vagrant ssh

-If you installed cwRsync as instructed above, you may get a message similar to the following:
+If you installed cwRsync as instructed above and execute vagrant ssh, you may get a message similar to the following:

-cygwin warning:
+> cygwin warning:
   MS-DOS style path detected: .../.vagrant/machines/default/virtualbox/private_key Preferred POSIX equivalent is: .../.vagrant/machines/default/virtualbox/private_key CYGWIN environment variable option "nodosfilewarning" turns off this warning.